Acne

 - Microdermabrasion with crystals (Ecopeel)

-- Dermapen 4: The multiple micro-injuries caused to the skin in combination with the substances used,leads to the activation of collagen production and the gradual correction of scars.
-In our clinic, we use the authentic Dermapen 4 device.
+- Dermapen 4: The multiple micro-injuries caused to the skin in combination with the substances used lead to collagen production and gradual scar improvement.

-- Fractional laser: Can be combined with prf for even better results.
+- Fractional laser CO2: Can be combined with PRF for even better results.

 - Chemical peels